Data Trace Publishing Company

 - unstable vs stable frx;

-- stable frx are usually extra articular w/ mild to moderate displacement, & when reduced do not redisplace to the original deformity;
+- stable frx are usually extra articular w/ mild to moderate displacement, & when reduced do not redisplace to original deformity;

 - in stable extra-articular fractures, there will often be frx extension into the DRUJ, which is the most likely source of symptoms;